flexiblepower/flexiblepower.github.io/downloads.md

 Please download the FlexiblePower Base API before downloading the PowerMatcher or FPAI.
 Both are dependent on the FlexiblePower Base API.

 _NOTE_ Please be aware when downloading the demo, that the demo is still based on PowerMatcher 0.9.
 However, for getting familiar with the concept no difference should be perceived.
-The new demo, based on PowerMatcher 2.0, will be uploaded by 1st May 2015.
+The new demo, based on PowerMatcher 2.0, will be uploaded later this year.

 <div class="table-responsive" markdown="1">{:.table.table-responsive}
 |Technology|Version|Status|Demo|Source code|Binaries|Github release|Documentation|Javadoc|